 These guidelines only govern “lobbying” on legislative policies.
 In contrast, communications influencing executive, administrative or judicial policies are not deemed lobbying under federal guidelines.
 (Please refer to state and local laws, which may differ.)

-If you are interested in doing more, we recently published a step-by-step process on how to integrate advocacy into your nonprofit.
-We encourage you to follow these issues at state and national levels by joining your state nonprofit association and through the National Council on Nonprofits newsletter.
+We encourage all nonprofits to expand their mission beyond their direct work in the community and start including advocacy (and even lobbying when the need arises) to policymakers about that work as subject matter experts.
+If you are interested in doing more in 2024, we recently published a step-by-step process on how to integrate advocacy into your nonprofit.
+It is likely to be a busy year for state legislatures across the country as well.
+We encourage you to follow issues at state and national levels by joining your state nonprofit association and through the National Council on Nonprofits newsletter.

 Start speaking up today!
 We would love to hear what steps your organization has taken to lobby or advocate on behalf of the policies and issues affecting your clients.